dinukasal/install/readme.md

 You just need to run the install.sh and it will prompt what you want.
 Just enter the package name eg. "lamp", "mean", "mongo", "opencv", "maven" , "mvn", "hadoop"

-It has,
+It consists following packages,

-1. lamp(linux - apache,mysql,php ) stack,
+1. lamp (Linux - Apache, MySql, PHP ) stack
-2. mean(mongo, express js, Angular js, node js
+2. mean (MongoDB, ExpressJS, AngularJS, NodeJS)
 3. mongodb
 4. opencv
-5. Docker
+5. docker
-6. Hadoop
+6. hadoop
-7. VNC Server
+7. vncserver
+7. nvm (For installing specified version of NodeJS)

 -- Referred this for opencv https://github.com/jayrambhia/Install-OpenCV